All Episodes

 That's going to be even more problematic, I think, down the line.

-Uh I think we've got to take the protections that previous presidents didn't take, even though they were warned about outside influence in terms of our elections.
+I think we've got to take the protections that previous presidents didn't take, even though they were warned about outside influence in terms of our elections.

-I think the American government better get a hold of, and I've been saying this for a long time, they better get a hold of the fact that all of these bad actors and hostile nations are are seemingly hacking us left and right.
+I think the American government better get a hold of, and I've been saying this for a long time, they better get a hold of the fact that all of these bad actors and hostile nations are seemingly hacking us left and right.

 And you know what?

-At some point it becomes our problem and our mistake, and we're to blame because we didn't step up to the challenge.
+At some point, it becomes our problem and our mistake, and we're to blame because we didn't step up to the challenge.

 Exactly.

-There was just a case out of Minnesota that was challenged all the way up, I believe, to the Supreme Court, and not just here, I believe it went all the way to the Supreme Court in DC, that um somebody had come in uh to vote and they had uh a political t-shirt on and they weren't allowed to vote, and that was challenged and it was overturned that you can wear whatever you want to to go to vote.
+I believe it went all the way to the Supreme Court in D.C. that somebody had come in to vote and they had a political t-shirt on and they weren't allowed to vote.

 I can't wear whatever I want to as an election judge.

-Um all right, I appreciate the call, Patty.
+I appreciate the call, Patty.

 Thanks for the update.

-Uh let's go to Chris's in Idaho.
+Let's go to Chris's in Idaho.

 Chris, hi, how are you?